HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/pumpkin.md

 # Tips

-- The small size and low health of the Pumpkin makes it a poor choice for cover.
+- The small size and low health of the Pumpkin make it a poor choice for cover.
 - Try and break as many Pumpkins as you can early game to try and get the USAS-12.

 # Trivia